 The Kroger Company is America's biggest traditional supermarket group, but was displaced as the country's leading food retailer overall by Walmart in 2002.
 In fact the Kroger retail brand accounts for only a small proportion of revenues.
-Instead the group is the umbrella for a substantial portfolio of almost 2,800 outlets operating under 20 different regional banners, including Fred Meyer, Ralphs, King Soopers, Smith's and Food4Less.
+Instead the group is the umbrella for a substantial portfolio of almost 2,750 outlets operating under 20 different regional banners, including Fred Meyer, Ralphs, King Soopers, Smith's and Food4Less.
 The group's most important markets are Los Angeles, Atlanta, Houston, Phoenix and Seattle, but it has a presence in 35 states nationwide as well as DC.
-The majority of stores operate a so-called combination format, offering "one-stop" supermarket and pharmacy services.
-Around half of all stores also have adjoining fuel centres.
+More than eight out of ten stores house an in-store pharmacy and more than half have adjoining fuel centres.
 (A separate collection of convenience stores - Tom Thumb, Turkey Hill and others - was sold in 2016).
 In an attempt to meet Walmart halfway, Kroger has boosted its range of non-food products in what it calls multi-department "Supercenter" stores.
 After a difficult period in 2003 and 2004 as a result of labour disputes, Kroger appeared to regain its momentum and has demonstrated solid performance since 2006, partly as a result of the launch of a very successful loyalty card program.
-In 2013 it expanded its national reach with the purchase of regional competitor Harris Teeter for $2.5bn, and has continued to widen its footprint with at least one additional acquisition each year.
-One of the most notable in recent years was Rondy's including its Chicago flagship Mariano's.
-The US market remains intensely competitve, but Kroger is weathering the storm with steady annual improvements in market share.
-The group is one of America's biggest own brands manufacturer: private label accounts for close to a third of its food sales.
-The main Kroger banner brand generates sales of over $13bn annually, premium Private Selection for over $5bn and organic or free-from brand Simple Truth for more than $2bn.
+In 2013 it expanded its national reach with the purchase of regional competitor Harris Teeter for $2.5bn, and has continued to widen its footprint with regular acquisitions.
+One of the most notable in recent years was of Rondy's in 2015, including its Chicago flagship Mariano's.
+The US market remains intensely competitive, but Kroger is weathering the storm with steady annual improvements in market share.
+The group is one of America's biggest own brands manufacturer: private label accounted for sales of over $23bn in 2019.
+The main Kroger banner brand generated sales of almost $14bn annually, and premium Private Selection and organic or free-from brand Simple Truth both more than $2bn.
 A separate division of Fred Meyer is also America's third-largest fine jewellery retailer, and the group also owns Vitacost, an online retailer of vitamins and other shelf-stable healthcare products.
 Another new development in 2017 was a push into prepared foods for takeaway service, and even the test-launch of the group's first standalone restaurant, Kitchen 1883, in Union, Kentucky.
-Group revenues for fiscal 2018 were $121.2bn, with net earnings of $3.1bn.
+Group revenues for fiscal 2020 hit a new high of $132.5bn, with net earnings of $2.6bn.
 Rodney McMullen is chairman & CEO.
 The group's inhouse precision marketing division is 84.51 Degrees, originally a JV with Tesco's UK-based Dunnhumby, and Kroger is also the supply partner for the US arm of UK delivery service Ocado.

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets